Sarah Wins Back Her Health After Crohn's Disease Diagnosis

 Only months after emergency intestinal surgery and a diagnosis of Crohn’s disease, an often-debilitating type of inflammatory bowel condition, Sarah was crowned Mrs. New Jersey International 2021.

-“I feel grateful to feel hungry.
+“I'm grateful to feel hungry.
 I remember what it was like to be terrified to eat a meal,” said Sarah.
-“When you are finally able to eat food without getting sick, you are so humbled and grateful to feel alive.”
+“When you can finally eat food without getting sick, you're so humbled and grateful to feel alive.”

-Bouts of Pain
+Bouts of pain

 Sarah began experiencing severe pain in her upper abdomen in the summer of 2018.
 The pain would occur only once a month, so she didn’t think much about it.